Kong/docs.konghq.com/app/_src/gateway-operator/guides/plugin-distribution.md

    ]
    ```

-   in case of problems respective `conditions` or respective resources will provide more information.
+   In case of problems, respective `conditions` or respective resources will provide more information.

    {:.note}
-    > `KongPluginInstalaltion` resource creates a `ConfigMap` with the plugin content.
+    > The `KongPluginInstallation` resource creates a `ConfigMap` with the plugin content.
 Additional `ConfigMap`s are created when a plugin is referenced by other resources.
 The operator automatically manages the lifecycle of all these `ConfigMap`s.

 4. Make the plugin available in a `Gateway` resource by referencing it in the `spec.pluginsToInstall` field of the `GatewayConfiguration` resource.
    Plugins can be referenced cross-namespace without any additional configuration.